We offer a comprehensive range of services

 Give your pup a flying start to life!

+Our very popular puppy preschool classes are run monthly.
+The Puppy classes are educational and fun, and incorporate training, socialisation and common behavioural issues.
 Puppy Preschool classes are informative for both owners and puppies.
 Classes are aimed at owner education and basic puppy training.

 Puppy Preschool offers you a unique opportunity to introduce your puppy to many sights, sounds and experiences in a controlled and responsible way.
 They are a fun and informative way to help you begin the socialisation process in a safe environment and allow your puppy to meet others while still very young.
 Good socialisation is the best way to ensure a friendly, well-adjusted puppy.